phungrk/welcome/README.md

 | Control   | ⌃    |
 | Caps Lock | ⇪    |

-### 1. Quick open an app:
+### 1. Quick open an app/file/folder:
 - `⌘+Space bar`
-- Type app name.
+- Type app/file/folder name.
 You can type some word then Space to complete app name
 - `Enter`

 ### 2. Switch app